Using mediation to help you separate

 If you’re unsure about what to do next, contact your nearest Citizens Advice.

-It’s better to try and reach an agreement through mediation if you can - you could save thousands of pounds in legal fees.
+It’s better to try and reach an agreement through mediation if you can.
+You could save money in legal fees and it can be easier to solve any differences.

 Find your nearest family mediator on the Family Mediation Council website.